yuchild/course_repo/notes/workflow.md

 import *`.
 This is very bad practice.
 It pollutes the global namespace (i.e. all the variable names declared on the top level) and it also won't work with `autoreload` in iPython, so don't do it.*

-To add `autoreload` functionality, feel free to inspect this [document](https://gist.github.com/rsepassi/2cdde6c6d4b36916cb37) and copy it to your own machine in the filepath `~/.ipython/profile_default/startup/autoreload_startup.ipy`